cortiz0550/Qualtrics_Export/README.md

 # PURPOSE

-Reporting is such an important part of our roles at SRI, but it can be very time consuming to manually go in and download the files, unzip them, and put them in their necessary places.
+Reporting is such an important part of our role, but it can be very time consuming to manually go in and download the files, unzip them, and put them in their necessary places.
 This program is meant to automatically download surveys based on their reporting schedules, so that all you have to do is run one thing, and you will get the data exports in a separate folder based on the project they are associated with.
 Hopefully it saves you a bunch of time!

 # STRUCTURE